Competitor Keyword Targeting in Google Ads

 Competitor keywords tend to come with higher CPCs, so you want to make sure your Google Ads copy is dialed in.
 If it’s not optimized to convert, you’ll burn through your budget with little to show for it.

-Your copy has two main goals: follow Google’s rules and highlight your unique selling proposition.
+Your copy has two main goals: follow Google’s rules and make it clear why someone should choose you instead.

 Of course, you still need to make sure your ad stays compliant.
-If your competitor’s brand is trademarked, you cannot use it directly in your ad text.
+If your competitor’s brand is trademarked, you generally want to avoid using it directly in your ad text unless you have permission.
 But you can still keep your ads highly relevant with phrases like:

 - “Top [Product Category] Alternatives”